Students in the Balliol Front Quad on a tour with an undergraduate student

 This opportunity suits academically able students who are interested in studying a science programme at Oxbridge and who are keen to engage with academic ideas outside their school curriculum, ahead of applying to university the following year.
 Students explore topics with input from a range of science subjects.

-Frontier has made Oxford feel like something achievable- Alexander, 2023 — Alexander received an offer to Study Biology at Balliol and will be joining us in October 2024.
+Frontier has made Oxford feel like something achievable- Alexander joined Balliol in October 2024 to read Biology.

-I made lots of amazing friends and applying to Oxford now seems much more achievable.’ — Safaa, 2023 — Safaa received an offer to study Medicine at Oxford for October 2024.
+I made lots of amazing friends and applying to Oxford now seems much more achievable.’ — Safaa — currently studying Medicine at Oxford.

 It was really nice to talk to like-minded people who share my passion for the sciences and to have a personal tutorial to develop my knowledge and skills.
-I now feel ready for university and the challenges I will face in the future’ — Theo, 2024
+I now feel ready for university and the challenges I will face in the future’ — Theo

 Balliol College Fibonacci Access Programme